Christian fundamentalism: History

 However, the split does not mean that there were just two groups: modernists and fundamentalists.
 There were also people who considered themselves neo-evangelicals, separating themselves from the extreme components of fundamentalism.
 These neo-evangelicals also wanted to separate themselves from both the fundamentalist movement and the mainstream evangelical movement due to their anti-intellectual approaches.

-Fundamentalism was first mentioned at meetings of the Niagara Bible Conference in 1878.

 From 1910 until 1915, a series of essays titled The Fundamentals: A Testimony to the Truth was published by the Testimony Publishing Company of Chicago.